Compare travel insurance for Ireland

-- Medical cover, which most insurers will offer for costs up to £5m.
-If you’re a UK resident, you should be able to access Irish healthcare services – but insurance makes sure you’ll be protected from any extra expenses
+Medical cover, which most insurers will offer for costs up to £5m.
+If you’re a UK resident, you should be able to access Irish healthcare services (even though the UK is not in the EU) – but having good travel insurance makes sure you’ll be protected from any extra expenses

 You should also keep an eye on your policy’s excess – that’s the amount you’ll have to pay yourself towards any claim.
 A higher excess usually means your premium is cheaper – but make sure it’s an amount you’ll be able to pay.